timescale/docs/use-timescale/connection-pooling/about-connection-pooling.md

 connection pooling after the beta ends.
 During the beta, we do not recommend using it for production use as we may deploy changes outside of standard maintenance windows.

+Throughout the beta, if you have feedback, please open a support ticket or reach out to your CSM, and they can connect you with the product manager and lead engineer for connection pooling.